 Gnumeric is an open-source spreadsheet program that works on macOS, it also works for Linux & Windows.
 Gnumeric is a lightweight app that does not require hardware resources like office suites.
 It requires knowledge of Homebrew package manager to install it on macOS.

 EtherCalc is a web-based open source spreadsheet editor.
 It requires some development skills to install and run.
 EtherCalc has most of the features for desktop spreadsheets.
 However we recommend using desktop apps.

 Jamovi is an open-source statistical sheets analytics software, it's not full-featured spreadsheet manager but it's good for small tasks, statistical analysis and creating fancy statistical graphs.

 FocusWriter is a multi-platform distraction-free text editor.
 It works smoothly for macOS.
 It also works for Windows and Linux.
 It supports many text and documents editors like ODT (Open Document Text), TXT and RTF.

-FocusWriter provides fullscreen writing layout.
+FocusWriter provides full-screen writing layout.
 It allows writers to focus on typewriting sound setting, live statistics, spell checking, timers, and daily goals options.
-It also comes with theme editor.
+It also comes with a theme editor.

 I have been using FocusWriter for years and I recommend it to anyone who is writing daily on his machine.

-If you think we missed out something, please contact us to add it, as we are trying to keep this list updated.
+If you know of any other open-source office solution, please contact us to add it, as we are trying to keep this list updated.